bateman/python_pyenv_poetry_template/docs/index.md

   - `make tag/patch` - e.g., 0.1.0 -> 0.1.1
   - `make tag/minor` - e.g., 0.1.1 -> 0.2.0
   - `make tag/major` - e.g., 0.2.0 -> 1.0.0
-* Run `make tag/push` to trigger the upload of a new release by excuting the GitHub Action `release.yml`.
+* Run `make tag/push` to trigger the upload of a new release by executing the GitHub Action `release.yml`.

 > [!WARNING]
 > Before uploading a new release, you need to add a `RELEASE_TOKEN` to your repository's 'Actions secrets and variables' settings page.
 The `RELEASE_TOKEN` is generated from your GitHub 'Developer Settings' page.
 Make sure to select the full `repo` scope when generating it.